 To this day, I remember the train ride home that day, turning the experience over in my mind.
-With each stop closer to home I questioned, why was that so hard for me to write just 10 things I like about myself?
-I know, if I was asked to make a list of things I don’t like about myself that would have been much easier.
+With each stop closer to home I questioning, why was that so hard to do?
+I know, if I was asked to make a list of things I don’t like about myself, that would have been much easier.

-This was an important realisation at the age of 18.
+It was an important realisation at the age of 18.
 Feeling happy with ourselves is a crucial and valuable attribute.
-So many of my clients are incredibly successful and accomplished in their achievements, their level of education and very skilled in their field (be it men or women).
-Yet regardles of one profession or achievement, are very quick to put themselves down, rather than be willing to express things they like and value about themselves.
-When I hear self criticism I am able to redirect their focus to recognise their value, their uniqueness and promote feeling great about themselves, (especially with teens).
+So many of my clients are incredibly successful and accomplished in their achievements, their level of education, their status, skilled in their accomplished field (be it men or women), yet regardless of one’s profession or achievements, they are very quick to devalue themselves, rather than be willing to express things they like and value about themselves.
+When I hear self criticism I am able to redirect this focus so they recognise their value, their uniqueness and promote feeling great about themselves, (especially with teens).
 Where one thought got programed, another, better serving thought can be effectively reprogramed.
 A belief is an acceptance that something exists, so practic a better thought.

 As children and then adolescents, then adults we set thought patterns in place with each life experience we have and the people who impacted our lives (both good and some not).
 Over the years, these patterns become beliefs – some good, some not so good.
-If these beliefs set as a negative about ourselves, they can have a crippling impact on our life.
+If these beliefs is set as a negative about ourselves, they can have a crippling impact on our life.
 Shifting these belief requires an investment into ourselves, remember a habit is only something you do repeatedly, so become awaye and begin to change that habit.
-Begin adapting positive practices (for example; every morning before you get out of bed, have some form of appreciation for yourself).
+Begin adapting positive practices (for example; every morning before you get out of bed, take a moment to appreciate yourself).
 Say or think at least 3 things you like about yourself, about your life, what you have accomplished and so on…